mmschlk/shapiq/README.md

 [![PePy](https://static.pepy.tech/badge/shapiq?style=flat-square)](https://pepy.tech/project/shapiq)
 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# SHAP-IQ: SHAP Interaction Quantification
+# shapiq: Shapley Interactions for Machine Learning
 > An interaction may speak more than a thousand main effects.

 Shapley Interaction Quantification (`shapiq`) is a Python package for (1) approximating any-order Shapley interactions, (2) benchmarking game-theoretical algorithms for machine learning, (3) explaining feature interactions of model predictions. `shapiq` extends the well-known [shap](https://github.com/shap/shap) package for both researchers working on game theory in machine learning, as well as the end-users explaining models.
 SHAP-IQ extends indivdual Shapley values by quantifying the **synergy** effect between entities (aka **players** in the jargon of game theory) like explanatory features, data points, or weak learners in ensemble models.
 Synergies between players give a more comprehensive view of machine learning models.